 The ideas we have about God are not God.
 Any idea, thought, or concept never was and never will be God.
 They may be helpful symbols that point to God, metaphors, analogies, allegories, images, but they are not God as God is.
 They will inevitably conflict with one another and be fallible, as every symbol eventually fails at actually being the thing it is supposed to represent.
 The symbol is never the thing-in-itself.

-I had a conversation on Facebook the other day about original sin and its relationship to nonduality.
-I thought it was an excellent free-form discussion, a dialogue to dive into deeper understanding about these topics and their relationship.
-I thought I'd record the thread here to share it again more broadly.
-Continue reading “Original Sin and Nonduality”
+I had a conversation on Facebook the other day about original sin and its relationship to non-duality.
+I thought it was a great discussion, and I thought I'd share it again here.

-He recently recounted a personal experience he once had many years ago that recalls Joseph Smith’s First Vision.
-This was part of an episode of National Geographic’s television documentary series The Story of God, which he hosted.
-This multi-part series is full of intriguing ideas about God, an exploration of various cultures and religions’ understanding of what God is, and topics related to God such as the creation, apocalypse, miracles, and evil.
-The episodes are available for watching on YouTube.
-Continue reading “Morgan Freeman’s “First Vision” Account”
+Morgan Freeman recently recounted a personal experience he once had many years ago that recalls Joseph Smith's First Vision.
+This was part of an episode of National Geographic's television documentary series The Story of God.

 What if we looked at the Simulation Hypothesis from a Mindful, Mormon, Neuroscientific, Transhumanistic, Mosaic, Eastern Meditative viewpoint?

 Lawrence Krauss on the nature of reality, and how it is nothing like our perceptions.